enewton/matlab-backports/README.md

-# MATLAB Backports
+# MATLAB-Backports

 Run modern MATLAB code on older versions of MATLAB.

 - Are you restricted to a specific (old) version of MATLAB in your workplace?
-- Do you ever download a library from File Exchange, only to find it will not work on your version.
+- Do you ever download a library from [File Exchange](https://mathworks.com/matlabcentral/fileexchange), only to find it will not work with your version.
-- Do you ever send your code to a fellow worker or customer, only to find they can't run it.
+- Do you ever send your code to a fellow worker or customer, only to find they can not run it.

 This project could be for you.

 ## About The Project

-This is an open source implementation of some of the newer MATLAB functions, which will, on a good day, allow you to run some newer MATLAB code.
+This is an open source implementation of some of the newer MATLAB low-level functions, which will, on a good day, allow you to run some newer MATLAB code.

 The motivation behind this project is not to financially impact Mathworks by reducing the number of customers on maintenance.
 I think there are enough new